 Tip: To help your plants grow sturdy, place a small fan on low nearby.
 Or, lightly brush the tops of the plants with your hands a couple of times each day.

-On planting day, pour liberal amounts of water with a soluble liquid fertilizer on them.
+On planting day, pour liberal amounts of water with a soluble liquid fertilizer on the seedlings.
 Plant them in the garden carefully.
 To minimize transplant shock, avoid disturbing the roots.
 Normal spacing is 24 ” apart, in rows 30″ to 36″ apart.

-Fertilize plants regularly.
+Fertilize the plants regularly.
 Early applications should be high in nitrogen.
-As blossoming occurs, switch to fertilizers that are higher in Phosphorus and Potassium.
+Importantly, as blossoming occurs, switch to fertilizers that are higher in Phosphorus and Potassium.
 Too much Nitrogen fertilizer results in lots of lush green leaves, and little fruit.
 A fertilizer specifically formulated for tomatoes will help to maximize your crop.

 Keep your tomato plant well watered.
-Deep watering is preferable, over more frequent, light watering.
+The goal is moist, but not wet soil all season long.
+As the season progresses, the roots go deep in search of moisture.
+Thus, in mid- summer deep watering is preferable over more frequent, light watering.
 You want moisture to go deep to all the roots of the plant.
 Water directly to the roots.
 Keep water off the leaves if at all possible.
 Tomatoes are susceptible to plant disease that grows in wet, humid conditions.

 Tip: Find a place along the back of the house for just one tomato plant.
 This one plant will be the last to succumb to frost in the fall.
 The warmth of the house, and a light plastic sheet or cloth tossed over it at night, will allow you to harvest fresh tomatoes after the first frost, right when prices are rising in the grocery store.